Well, I am sure you know what roast turkey is – but I guess those not Croatian would not have heard of mlinci – am I right?

-Mlinci are pasta-like side dish, made of cooked unleavened dough seasoned with turkey drippings.
+Mlinci are a pasta-like side dish made of cooked unleavened dough seasoned with turkey drippings.

-- With a little water, knead the flour, egg, oil, and salt until the dough is medium soft and divide into small balls
+- With a bit of water, knead the flour, egg, oil, and salt until the dough is medium soft and divide into small balls

 - Roll out each ball into a sheet of pastry roughly 2mm thick

-- Put each rolled out sheet into the oven (100 degrees) and bake until they become firm and slightly yellow and crispy on both sides.
+- Put each rolled-out sheet into the oven (100 degrees) and bake until they become firm, slightly yellow, and crispy on both sides.
 Continue until all the pastry is cooked

-- When each sheet is cool, break each one into rough toast size pieces, and put in a larger bowl
+- When each sheet is cool, break each one into rough toast-size pieces, and put them in a larger bowl

-- Pour into the bowl hot salty water
+- Pour into the bowl the hot salty water

 - Cover the bowl, and let it stand for 10 minutes